 If you are looking to archive messages on your iPhone, you have come to the right place.
-This guide tells you if it is possible to archive messages on an iOS device, and if so, then how you can go about doing that on your device.
+This guide tells you how you can save, export, and print text conversations on your device.

 For legal purposes, I must archive specific text messages received from multiple individuals.
 However, an archiving or “save as” option does not appear to exist on my iPad (or iPhone).
 Backing up the text messages to icloud, unfortunately is not appropriate for my purposes.

 Any assistance or advice on archiving text messages would be appreciated.

 You may need to archive iPhone messages for print or other purposes like the above user.
 However, one of the things you can do when you have finished your task with a message on your iPhone is to delete that message.
 And this makes you lose the opportunity to ever see that message again on your device.
 Here in this post, we will discuss some tips to archive messages on iPhone.
 Also, you may find a way to retrieve archived text messages.

 Let us find out what the deal with archiving messages and emails on an iPhone is.

 Related Questions: How to Archive Text Messages on Android >